 Geographic areas served: Northern California

-Programs: The Okizu Foundation provides free camp programs for any child or family in northern California and Nevada that is affected by pediatric cancer.
+Programs: Okizu provides free camp programs for any child or family in northern California and Nevada that is affected by pediatric cancer.
 Recognizing that childhood cancer affects the entire family, we provide programs for siblings, young adults, parents and families as a whole.
-Our camp programs include:

-- Oncology Camp: A one-week camp for 6-17 year olds who have or have had cancer.
+- Oncology Camp: A one-week camp for 6-17 year-olds who have or have had cancer.
 Offered three times each summer, Oncology Camp provides children with cancer a chance to be a part of a close-knit group of friends and enjoy the challenges and excitement of outdoor activities, which are not normally a part of a sick child's daily life.
 Seeing other children who are bald or missing a limb and yet are still able to run, laugh and play can make a real difference in a child's ability to cope with cancer.
 This support is invaluable to a child's overall recovery from cancer and the often-rigorous treatments that must be endured.

 - SIBS (Special and Important Brothers and Sisters) Camp: Also a one-week summer camp for children 6-17 years old, SIBS Camp is one of the few places in the country where siblings receive emotional and psychological support to deal with their own unique set of challenges, including feelings of guilt, resentment, fear, confusion, and anger, which can be exacerbated by additional responsibilities placed on them and by the lack of time and support parents are able to provide.